 COVID-19 vaccine information

-COVID-19 vaccines are available at many locations throughout the state, including traditional settings like retail pharmacies, larger doctor’s offices and neighborhood health centers that help bring the vaccine close to individuals’ homes or workplaces.
+COVID-19 vaccines are available at many locations throughout the state, including retail pharmacies, larger doctor’s offices and neighborhood health centers – so you’ll find the vaccines close to your home or workplace.
 Walk-ins are accepted at many locations, while others require an appointment, so we encourage you to check before you go.

 Find vaccine locations and appointments from: